Nadema Agard

-Nadema Ivania Agard (born September 10, 1948) is an American visual artist, educator, illustrator, poet, storyteller, museum professional and an activist for Indigenous rights.
-Agard also works as a repatriation and multicultural/Native American arts and cultures consultant.
+Nadema Ivania Agard, who also uses the name Winyan Luta Red Woman, (born September 10, 1948) is an American visual artist, educator, illustrator, poet, storyteller, museum professional and an activist for Indigenous rights.
+Agard also works as a consultant on repatriation, multicultural arts, and Native American arts and cultures.
 Additionally, Agard owns and directs an art production and consulting enterprise, Red Earth Studio.

 Agard's art is primarily mixed media visual arts, ranging from canvas paintings, sketches, and published works and her intent is to show the relations of femininity and masculinity in various mixed medias.
 Her goal is also to represent the merging of cultures races, religions, and traditions together, as well as to serve as a form of visual worship.

 Early and personal life

 Agard was born and raised in New York, where she has lived most of her life.
 Agard was exposed to art at a very young age, as her father was a portrait artist and muralist.
 She has credited this constant exposure to art as an early inspiration for her choice to create art herself.
 Agard grew up in New York, where she has family.

+Agard is of Lakota, Powhatan, and Cherokee ancestry.

-In the early 2000s, Agard was diagnosed with breast cancer but she later beat it.
-She had to take a step back from making art until creating "Moon Breast Mother."
+In the early 2000s, Agard was diagnosed with breast cancer, but she overcame it.
+She took a hiatus from making art until creating Moon Breast Mother in 2003.

-She currently lives in her hometown of New York.
+She lives in her hometown of New York City.

 Education

 In June 1970, Agard earned a bachelor of science degree in art education from New York University.
 Three years later, she continued her education in New York and completed a master's program, earning a master of art degree in art in education at Columbia University, Teacher’s College in December 1973.
-Between the years living in New York and pursuing higher education, Agard spent two summers studying in Europe.
+Between the years of living in New York and pursuing higher education, Agard spent two summers studying in Europe.
 At the Università Cattolica di Milano of Rome, Italy, in Summer 1969, Agard studied Renaissance art and Architecture.
 And in Greece at the Aegina Arts Centre, she studied fine arts through Summer 1972.